 - Special Weapons and Tactics Team (SWAT)

-All individuals interested in Police Officer Jobs in Lakewood must pass an Essential Functions examination and a Suitability Test, and they must pass an interview with the Oral Board.
-Further, before candidates can complete Police Officer Training in Lakewood they must pass a psychological screening, background investigation, and a polygraph exam.
+Police officer candidates must pass an Essential Functions examination and a Suitability Test, and they must pass an interview with the Oral Board.
+Further, before candidates can begin their training with the Lakewood PD, they must pass a psychological screening, background investigation, and a polygraph exam.

 County Sheriff’s Departments in Colorado